Have fun and stay safe on Halloween!

 Safe Trick or Treating Tips

-Don’t let the excitement of Halloween allow your children to ignore the
+Don’t let the excitement of Halloween allow your children to ignore

-in an emergency or if they are lost.
+police officer in an emergency or if they are lost.

-Younger children should have an adult with them while older children
+Younger children should have an adult with them while older

-provide a cell phone for your children.
+If possible, provide a cell phone for your children.

 Children should only visit homes that have their porch lights

 Inspect your children’s candy before they eat it.
-Although food
+Although

-have prepared the homemade treats.
+families who have prepared the homemade treats.

-Have flashlights or glowsticks for children and/or for the accompanying
+Have flashlights or glowsticks for children and/or for the

 - Adults are reminded not to drink alcohol and drive.